Malta convoys: Operation Julius (Harpoon and Vigorous)

-The arrival of more Spitfires from Eagle and the transfer of German aircraft to the Russian Front eased the pressure on Malta but supplies were needed.
+The arrival of more Spitfires from Eagle and the transfer of German aircraft to the Russian Front eased the pressure on Malta but supplies were needed if the island was to avoid surrender.
 Operation Julius was planned to send convoys simultaneously from both ends of the Mediterranean.
 The ships for Operation Harpoon sailed from Britain on 5 June and entered the Mediterranean on the night of 11/12 June.
-Several stations were called on to obtain one battleship, the aircraft carriers Eagle and Argus, three cruisers, and eight destroyers for the escort and covering force to the Narrows, the close escort into Malta comprising the anti-aircraft cruiser Cairo, nine destroyers, four fleet minesweepers, and six minesweeping motor launches.
+Several stations were called on to obtain a battleship, the aircraft carriers Eagle and Argus, three cruisers, and eight destroyers for the escort and covering force to the Narrows, the close escort into Malta comprising the anti-aircraft cruiser Cairo, nine destroyers, four fleet minesweepers, and six minesweeping motor launches.
 Once the convoy of three British, one Dutch and two U.S. freighters, carrying 43000 LT of supplies, had been swept through the Axis minefields, the minesweepers were to remain at Malta.

 The ships from Gibraltar and Alexandria were intended to arrive on consecutive days.
 Axis naval and air force attacks began on the morning of 12 June; one cruiser was badly damaged and one merchantman sunk.
 On 15 June, an Italian cruiser force engaged the close escort and as Cairo and as the escort destroyers made smoke, the fleet destroyers attacked the Italian ships.
 Two of the fleet destroyers were soon disabled the remaining three managed to hit an Italian destroyer and were then joined by the cruiser and the four smaller destroyers.
 Dive-bombers attacked the convoy soon after and one merchant ship was sunk and another damaged and taken in tow.
 Near noon, another air attack damaged another merchant ship and the order was given to scuttle the ships in tow, to increase the speed of the remaining two ships, because the Italian squadron was still lurking in the area.
 The escorts were scattered by the Italian cruiser force, that eventually finished off the tanker Kentucky and the cargo ship Burdwan.
 The destroyer HMS Bedouin, repeatedly hit by the Italian cruisers and disabled during the battle, was finally sunk by an Italian S-79 torpedo bomber.
 The Polish Kujawiak was also lost in a minefield a few miles before arrival.
 The convoy arrived with 15000 ST of supplies under cover of the Malta Spitfires, which defeated several more air attacks.

 Operation Vigorous, a convoy of eleven merchant ships from Haifa, Palestine and Port Said, Egypt sailed at the same time as Harpoon.
 The convoy was attacked by aircraft, torpedo boats and submarines for four days, threatened by an Italian fleet and turned back.
 The cruiser HMS Hermione and destroyers HMS Hasty, Airedale, Nestor and two merchantmen were sunk.